 Personal injury vicarious liability claims usually arise in parent-child relationship scenarios.
 Under common law, parents are not usually liable for their child’s torts due to the parent-child relationship.
 Liability usually arises under the following circumstances:

 The child’s negligent actions were committed during the scope of employment while working for his/her parent;

 The child’s negligent actions were committed during a joint venture with his/her parents;

 The child’s negligent actions were committed as the parent’s agent while carrying out a mission on their behalf; or

 The child negligently drove his/her parent’s automobile with their consent.

 If one of the above scenarios occur, the plaintiff can file suit against the child and parents.

 A person can be responsible for a car accident injury even if he/she was not in the car under the legal doctrine of vicarious liability.
 For example, if an employee runs a red light and hits another car while driving the company vehicle during work hours, the employer may be responsible for damages caused by the employee’s negligent conduct.
-The key here is to look at the relationship the parties has between each other to see if an principal-agent relationship exist.
+The key here is to look at the relationship the parties have between each other to see if a principal-agent relationship exists.
 If it is present, the principal can be held liable for the acts of his/her agent.